 How to Automate transport stop in Ableton Live

 Just place the “Automate Transport Stop” Max for Live device on a MIDI track and set the pitch to a MIDI note.
 If you now create a MIDI clip with a MIDI note of that pitch.
 This MIDI note will now stop Ableton Live’s transport.
 Please check out my “Transport Stop and Jump to Next Locator” device as well.

 All those 4 functions are possible to automate via Max for Live devices.
-You can just place the device you will need on a MIDI track and write an automation in Arrangement View.
+You can just select the device for each function place the device you will need on a MIDI track and write an automation in Arrangement View.
 You can obviously as well set up a MIDI clip in Session view and automate those functions via the envelope section in the clip view.